 How Much Does a SI2 Diamond Cost?

 Without their labels, who would’ve known that the gems below are from very different grades?
-These stones could be comparable aesthetic-wise, but the price difference is actually massive!
-Even SI1 and SI2 bears a pretty big price jump.
+Both the SI2 diamond and the VVS diamond are comparable aesthetic-wise, but the price difference is actually massive!

 To give show you a clearer view of price difference, I’ve filtered SI1 diamonds in James Allen within these parameters: 1 carat, G color, and Excellent Cut.

-Even the priciest gem is only at $5,420!
+Even the priciest gem is only at $4,480!
 Clarity grades better than VS2 are deemed as overkill because VS2 gems are virtually eye clean (If graded by GIA).
-And with cautious selection, grades lower, up to SI2, can bear eye clean diamonds that will fit your budget without compromising quality.
+And with cautious selection, grades lower, up to SI2, can include eye clean diamonds that will fit your budget without compromising quality.

 This is why an eye-clean SI2 diamond will offer you the best bang for your buck!